dariofenoglio98/CF_FL/README.md

 ## Datasets
-The three datasets we used are freely available on the web with licenses: Breast Cancer Wisconsin (CC BY-NC-SA 4.0 license), Diabetes Health Indicators (CC0 licence), and MNIST (GNU license).
+The four datasets we used are freely available on the web with licenses: Breast Cancer Wisconsin (CC BY-NC-SA 4.0 license), Diabetes Health Indicators (CC0 licence), MNIST (GNU license), and CIFAR10 (MIT license).
 In addition, we designed a Synthetic dataset to have full control on clients’ data distributions, and thus test our assumptions.
 Data processing is managed by `/data/client_split.py`, which allows to select the seed used for the splitting process and the number of clients to create.

 For the NeurIPS review, we loaded all datasets except MNIST which exceeded the memory limit.